-VICARS’ CLOSE IN WELLS
+VICARS’ CLOSE

 Vicars’ Close in Wells is easy to miss.
 Many visitors are rightly transfixed by the magnificence of the West Front of Wells Cathedral and fail to see this small side street just a few yards from the Cathedral Green.
+Vicars’ Close is well worth a visit and a major restoration project should ensure an even better experience for those who venture down this beautiful cobbled street in 2027.

 VICARS’ CLOSE residents